 Although it is the least impressive portion of the site, the olive presses here, like the abundant olive fields in the surrounding area, demonstrate the economic underpinning of ancient Volubilis – seek for the flat presses and stone storage vats sprinkled across the site.
 Private olive presses were available to wealthy houses.

 The remnants of Galen’s Thermal Baths can be found next to the House of Orpheus.
-Despite being mostly shattered, they clearly demonstrate the well developed underfloor heating in this Roman hammam (look for the low arches).
-The communal restrooms are located next the steam room, where citizens can do their business while still conversing.
+Despite being mostly shattered, they demonstrate the well-developed underfloor heating in this Roman hammam (look for the low arches).
+The communal restrooms are located next to the steam room, where citizens can do their business while still conversing.

 The marble Triumphal Arch was built in 217 to honor Emperor Caracalla and his mother, Julia Domna.
 The arch, which was originally topped with a bronze chariot, was rebuilt in the 1930s, and the mistakes made then were corrected in the 1960s.
 The hill to the east offers a stunning perspective of the entire site.